 DRAM semiconductors: Additions to global DRAM semiconductor-making capacity.

 Basis for inclusion on the List: Current tight market temporary and appears to be at peak.

 U.S. market-oriented: Products associated with projects where a significant portion of the output directly produced by the project is destined for the U.S. market and will compete directly with U.S. production.
 Examples include flat glass and automotive engine parts produced in Mexico.

-4. What are the implications for obtaining EXIM Bank financing if a transaction establishes or expands production of a sector or product deemed to be sensitive?
+4. What are the implications for obtaining EXIM financing if a transaction establishes or expands production of a sector or product deemed to be sensitive?

-Transactions that will establish or expand production of items included on the Sensitive Commercial Sector and Product List will be subject to significant scrutiny.
-While EXIM Bank support is not prohibited, applicable transactions have a lower likelihood of receiving EXIM Bank support and the case processing time is likely to be prolonged.
+Transactions that will establish or expand production of items included on the List will be subject to significant scrutiny.
+While EXIM support is not prohibited, applicable transactions have a lower likelihood of receiving EXIM support and the case processing time is likely to be prolonged.

 1The U.S. market-oriented limitation may be mitigated based on a Market-Based Supplemental Analysis (MBSA) as contemplated by the April 2013 Economic Impact Procedures and Methodological Guidelines.
 See: https://www.exim.gov/policies/economic-impact